Skip to main content

 How To Apply For An IVA

-An IVA is a debt management solution that can allow you to make affordable payments over a fixed period, typically 5 or 6 years.
-At the end of your IVA, the outstanding balances are written off and you will be debt free.
-This page will give you an overview of what an IVA is, how it works, and how you can apply for one.
+If you are looking to apply for an IVA (Individual Voluntary Arrangement), understanding the process is the first step towards taking control of your finances.
+An IVA is a formal debt solution that allows you to make affordable monthly payments over a fixed period, typically five or six years.
+At the end of the arrangement, any remaining balances are written off and you become debt free.
+This guide explains what an IVA is, how the application process works, and what you need to know before getting started.

-An IVA (Individual Voluntary Arrangement) is a legal agreement between you and your creditors.
-It’s a way of paying back some or all of what you owe over a fixed period, usually 5 years.
-You pay back a certain percentage of your debt in monthly instalments.
-Your creditors then write off the rest at the end of the agreed period.
+An Individual Voluntary Arrangement (IVA) is a legally binding agreement between you and your creditors.
+It provides a structured way to repay some or all of what you owe over a fixed period, usually five years.
+You make regular monthly payments based on what you can realistically afford, and your creditors agree to write off the remainder once the arrangement is complete.

-Once your IVA is in place, your creditors can’t take any further action to recover money from you, so you are protected against bailiffs.
-Interest and charges on the debts will also be frozen.
+Once an IVA is in place, your creditors cannot take further action to recover money from you, which means you are protected from bailiff enforcement.
+Interest and charges on the debts included in your IVA are also frozen.
+There are several benefits of an IVA that make it worth considering if you are dealing with unmanageable debt.

-At the end of the IVA, your debts will be paid off and your creditors cannot chase you for the remaining balance.
+At the end of the IVA, your debts are considered settled and your creditors cannot chase you for the remaining balance.

-An IVA allows you to pay back your debts in affordable, usually monthly, instalments.
-When you apply for an IVA, you will work with an Insolvency Practitioner and they will start by assessing your finances.
-Once they have calculated what your disposable income is and what you can realistically afford to pay back (usually over the course of five years), they will help you draft an IVA proposal for your creditors.
+When you apply for an IVA, you will work with a licensed Insolvency Practitioner (IP) who manages the entire process.
+They start by carrying out a thorough assessment of your finances.
+Once they have calculated your disposable income and what you can realistically afford to repay (usually over five years), they help you draft a proposal for your creditors.

 Tipped over money jar with coins pouring out of it